glener10/authentication/README.md

 Now you can open [http://localhost:8080](http://localhost:8080) with your browser to see the result.

-You can see the routes documentation in '_rest_' folder, this files using de REST Client extension of VSCode, but you can export it any way you want
+You can see the routes in [Local Swagger Documentation](http://localhost:8080/swagger/index.html#) or you can see the routes documentation in '_rest_' folder, this files using de REST Client extension of VSCode, but you can export it any way you want

 You can create new migrations using the command